 The club Designated Liaison person is responsible for ensuring the reporting of allegations or concerns of abuse to Tusla (ROI) or Gateway Services Team at the Health and Social Care Trusts (NI) and/or An Garda Siochana/Police Service of Northern Ireland, having established reasonable grounds for concern.
 Should a Club or County Committee fail to appoint a DLP, the role automatically falls to the Chairperson of the Club or County Committee.
-More information on DLP's can be found here https://www.gaa.ie/api/pdfs/image/upload/xcf15mjugcljoqujvp4t.pdf

-36. Who is responsible to ensure a Code of Behaviour Hearings Committee is established?
+36. Who is responsible to ensure a Child Safeguarding Hearings Committee is established?

-It is the responsibility of the Club Executive Committee to ensure a Code of Behaviour Hearings Committee is in place.
-This link may be of assistance to Clubs when establishing their Code of Behaviour (Underage) Hearings Committee:
+It is the responsibility of the Club Executive Committee to ensure a Child Safeguarding Hearings Committee is in place.